- Identify the key geographic features of Middle and South America

 5.1 The Geographic Features of Middle and South America

 Middle and South America (see Figure 5.1) cover an area of the world that is fragmented both in terms of its physical connectivity and its history.
-Generally, the continents of North American and South America are divided at the of Panama, the narrow strip of land that connects the two large landmasses.
+Generally, the continents of North American and South America are divided at the Isthmus of Panama, the narrow strip of land that connects the two large landmasses.
 Culturally, though, Middle America, including the Caribbean, is quite similar to South America and this region shares a distinct pattern of colonial development.

 “Middle America” is typically defined as the area between North and South America, with Mexico sometimes categorized as North America and sometimes as Middle or Central America.
 Since Mexico shares strong cultural and historical similarities with the countries of Central America, they are grouped together in this text.
 This region also includes the islands of the Caribbean.
 South of Middle America is the continent of South America, extending from the the tropical sand beaches of Colombia to the frigid islands of southern Chile and Argentina.